 +Full Android support

 +Option for the Stylus pen

 – Speakers located underneath the keyboard, poor sound

 Pixelbook came to the limelight of the best Chromebook by subordinating any other dominating Chromebook or Laptop with its ravishing beauty, as well as its versatility.
-It is one of the few Chromebook that has this stylish look for its combined brushed aluminum frame with rubberized palm rest structure.
+It is one of the few Chromebooks with this stylish look for its combined brushed aluminum frame with a rubberized palm rest structure.
 Rubberized palm rest ensures that your device won’t slip off while on the lap, and your palm won’t let go of the device due to excessive sweating.